Examining the Continuum of Special Education from K-12 to High Schools

 The creation of an inclusive school culture plays a crucial role in ensuring that students with disabilities have the opportunity to thrive and be an integral part of the educational community.
 An inclusive school environment values diversity, promotes acceptance, and supports the academic and social success of all learners.

-See also The Impact of Sports Programs on High School Education
+See also The Role of Nutrition and Wellness Programs in High School Education

 Inclusive Practices in the Classroom